-Dad knifed in neck with daughter in lap; transient charged
+Transient charged with stabbing man to death at restaurant

 - The gaping hole in Sean Hannity's story about being Michael Cohen's client | Analysis

-Jackson says patrons and an employee at the restaurant followed Jackson until he was arrested.
+Jackson says patrons and a restaurant employee followed Jackson until he was arrested.
 Mele died at a hospital.

-A GoFundMe page started by Mele’s family for funeral costs says their “hearts are severely broken.”